Looking for the best entry level work from home jobs?

 This is one of the best work from home jobs because you can use a skill you already have and start finding work on job platforms like UpWork and Fiverr.

-18. Find a work from home job in customer service.
+18. Find a work from home job in a customer service position.

 Many large companies outsource their customer service departments to people who are working from home.